What is a possession order?

 Suspending the warrant of possession

 A tenant can make a last-minute application to the court to stop or suspend the warrant by completing Form N244.
-A judge will hear the application and may decide to delay the eviction if the tenant has a good reason and can, for example, agree to a plan to immediately pay off any rent arrears.
-It's essential for landlords to be aware of this possibility, as it can lead to further delays in the eviction process.
+A judge may decide to delay the eviction if the tenant has a good reason and can, for example, agree to a plan to immediately pay off any rent arrears.

 Breathing Space moratorium

-An eviction based on rent arrears can also be delayed if the tenant enters the government's Debt Respite Scheme (Breathing Space).
-If a tenant has a Breathing Space, the court must pause any enforcement proceedings for the rent arrears debt.
-This means a warrant of possession cannot be issued or acted upon.
+An eviction based on rent arrears must be paused if the tenant enters the government's Debt Respite Scheme (Breathing Space).
+A warrant of possession cannot be issued or acted upon.
 If you've already started enforcement and are notified of your tenant's Breathing Space, you must inform the court.
 For more information, read The Debt Respite Scheme (Breathing Space).

 If you’re a tenant seeking to delay an eviction, Ask a lawyer for advice.